pscl4rke/uk-national-calendar/README.md

 for the year must still be created, and the `date` key must be set to `None`.

+    [1998]
+    date = None

+Should the event happen multiple times in one year then there must be a section for each event and one or more prime symbol (apostrophe) added to the section heading to avoid duplication.

+    [1999]
+    date = 1999-04-13
+    [1999']
+    date = 1999-07-22
+    [1999'']
+    date = 1999-11-06

+Section order is not important, but there is a convention to put the most recent events first.
+(Unlike these examples.)

 ## Licence

-The data in the files is licensed under
+The event data in the files is licensed under
 Creative Commons Attribution & Share-Alike.
 This matches Wikipedia,
 which happens to be a source for much of it.